-- 3. Your paper will be withdrawn if at least one author is not registered by the June 18 deadline. - 4.
-The presenting author must be a registered participant in order to present their paper at the conference.
+- Your paper will be withdrawn if at least one author is not registered by the registration deadline. - The presenting author must be a registered participant in order to present their paper at the conference. - Papers cannot be assigned to a session until the paper is finalized